Game-changing ideas are often ignored, rejected or met with a shrug. How can better questions open eyes, hearts and minds to new ways of doing things?

 The initial rejection of wheeled luggage demonstrates a pattern of clinging to the old, difficult way when a better way may be under our noses.
 What kinds of questions would have changed how people viewed such an opportunity for innovation?
 What questions would have exposed unmet needs?

-The New York Times reported: “Mr. Sadow recalled the strong resistance he met on those early sales calls, when he was frequently told that men would not accept suitcases with wheels.
+As The New York Times reported in 2010: “Mr. Sadow recalled the strong resistance he met on those early sales calls, when he was frequently told that men would not accept suitcases with wheels.
 “It was a very macho thing,” he said.”

 - How could the experience of moving luggage be improved?